Categories

 I’m lucky to have so many amazing printmaking/artist friends… let me know if you’re looking for something specific and I’ll point you towards it.

 Hamilton Wood Type and Printing Museum / Partners in Print / Ladies of Letterpress all offer a few gift items, but more importantly offer classes and resources for new printers.
-Also, if you’re donating some cash this year, I’d love to see it go their way.
+If you’re donating some cash this year, I’d love to see it go their way.

 Experiences/Services